The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 - Super Tooth

 - Disney Princess

-Each handle has a different colored rubber grip on the handle.
+Each handle has the same functions and features.
+But each has a different coloured rubber grip on the handle.

-This Super Tooth version does not come with any stickers, nor does the brush have a particular theme, other than a superhero tooth that is shown only on the outer cardboard box for the toothbrush.
+This does not come with any stickers, nor does the brush have a particular theme, other than a superhero tooth that is shown only on the outer cardboard box for the toothbrush.

 What’s in the box?

 - 1 x Oral-B kids 3+ electric toothbrush handle

 - 1 x Kids brush head

 - Removes 100% more plaque than a manual brush

 - Smartphone app to encourage children to brush